Wenden (Sauerland): Religion

-The great majority of the community dwellers adhere to the Catholic faith.
-With the exception of Möllmicke and Rothemühle, each of the community's bigger centres has a Catholic church or chapel at its disposal.
+The great majority of the municipality dwellers adhere to the Catholic faith.
+With the exception of Möllmicke and Rothemühle, each of the municipality's bigger centres has a Catholic church or chapel at its disposal.
 After the Second World War many Germans driven out of the lost territories in the east moved into what was then the Amt of Wenden; they settled mostly in the centres of Vahlberg and Rothemühle.
 Thus arose the Evangelical Church of Rothemühle in the 1950s.
-In the 1980s there came a community centre in Wenden's main town which quickly outdid the church in Rothemühle.
+In the 1980s there came a municipality centre in Wenden's main town which quickly outdid the church in Rothemühle.
 In 2006, a resolution was handed down by the Evangelical parish of Olpe, to which Wenden belongs, to abandon the church in Rothemühle.
 The Rothemühle chapel building club thereupon took over financial responsibility for the church, guaranteeing its continued existence for the time being.
-In the 1960s, many Muslims and Greek Orthodox Christians also came to the community of Wenden.
+In the 1960s, many Muslims and Greek Orthodox Christians also came to the municipality of Wenden.
 For a few years, a mosque has been maintained in Wenden's main centre.
 A regionally important pilgrimage centre for Catholics is the Dörnschlade, found in the middle of the woods between the centres of Hünsborn, Wenden and Altenhof.
 According to legend, a Madonna statue stolen from the Wenden church was found there.
 A chapel is used by many believers for worship.
 Among others, the regional Katholische Arbeitnehmer-Bewegung (“Catholic Employees’ Movement”, KAB) uses the Dörnschlade for its yearly pilgrimage.

 Amalgamations

-The community of Wenden came into being in 1969 in the course of municipal restructuring in North Rhine-Westphalia.
-It is coëxtensive with the former Amt of Wenden, which itself consisted of the communities of Wenden and Römershagen.
+The municipality of Wenden came into being in 1969 in the course of municipal restructuring in North Rhine-Westphalia.
+It is coëxtensive with the former Amt of Wenden, which itself consisted of the municipalities of Wenden and Römershagen.